domlee590/migration/README.md

 ### 📥 Example

 > Important ⚠️:
 > Weaviate [does not expose](https://forum.weaviate.io/t/get-vector-dimension-of-a-collection/1769/) vector dimensions and distance metric after a collection is created.
 > Therefore, you must [manually create](https://qdrant.tech/documentation/concepts/collections/#create-a-collection) a Qdrant collection before starting the migration.
 > Ensure that the **vector dimensions in Qdrant exactly match** those used in Weaviate.

+#### Full Migration (All Properties)

 ```bash
 docker run --net=host --rm -it registry.cloud.qdrant.io/library/qdrant-migration weaviate \